-No generation is as simple as we tend to treat it, and this is as true of our older workers as it is our younger ones.
+No generation is as simple as we tend to treat it, and this is as true of our older workers as it is of our younger ones.
 Contrary to popular belief, older workers don’t exist to frustrate the young, or vice versa.
 So how can you tap into the innovative potential of older workers?

 First, it’s worth asking why older workers face being stereotyped as inflexible and lacking in innovative spirit.
-While some may deserve the label, it often instead comes from two sources: their role as a source of institutional knowledge, and a lack of communication in both directions.
+While some may deserve the label, it often instead comes from two sources.
+Their role as a source of institutional knowledge, and a lack of communication in both directions.

 The first can be summed up as “There’s nothing new under the sun.”
-Older workers have likely seen what feels like a fresh new idea before, and it’s their job to point out why it’s not already in place.
+Older workers have likely seen what feels like a fresh new idea before.
+And it’s their job to point out why it’s not already in place.
 This can come off as stifling when it’s presented the wrong way: “That didn’t work.”
 “We tried that already.”
 “We don’t do things that way.”

 First, make sure that every worker, regardless of age, is involved in your innovation strategy.
 Your platform should be open to everyone and allow everyone to listen.
 This practice will engage everybody and make sure you tap into everyone’s pool of creativity.